Postgraduate MSc

 What about after uni?

-Most students have been seconded from and return to their work in the National Health Service with advanced practitioner status, and a number have gone on to become Consultant Practitioners.
+Most students have been seconded from and returned to their work in the National Health Service with advanced practitioner status, and a number have gone on to become Consultant Practitioners.
 Students will also be supported to apply for Advanced Practitioner Accreditation with the College of Radiographers.

 Career Links

 The radiography directorate has a very successful history of developing advanced practice, and this course has strong links with imaging departments, mostly within the UK National Health Service.
 It is also supported by the North West Medical Physics Department.
-This means that all your learning will be relevant to current practice and will ultimately benefit your patients through development of your clinical skills and enhanced knowledge.
+This means that all your learning will be relevant to current practice and will ultimately benefit your patients through the development of your clinical skills and enhanced knowledge.

 Requirements